leroyalex0913-ux/ESMF-HPC/WORKFLOW.md

 ## 1. Set up a clean conda environment

-Connect to a GPU dev-node for setup and testing (do not use a login node — it has no GPU):
+Connect to a GPU dev-node for setup and testing:
 ```bash
 ssh dev-amd20-v100
 ```